RichardByrne95/CI-MS4-TuckIn/README.md

 -   Colour Scheme

-    -   The colours used throughout the website are: #FF7200 (primary buttons and links), #008DFF (secondary buttons and links), #354555 (opening later banner) and ##f1f2f4 (footer background).
+    -   The colours used throughout the website are: #E96800 (primary buttons and links), #0073CF (secondary buttons and links), #354555 (opening later banner) and #F1F2F4 (footer background).

-    -   The primary colour (#FF7200) of the site was chosen because, according to popular colour theory, it is energetic and draw attention.
+    -   The primary colour (#E96800) of the site was chosen because, according to popular colour theory, it is energetic and draw attention.
 The intention is to give users the impression that their hunger can be satiated quickly by using this site.
 Orange hues can also represent a refreshing feeling, linked to citrus fruit.

-    -   The secondary colour (#008DFF) of the site was chosen as the direct compliment of the primary colour (#FF7200) using [colourpicke.me](https://colorpicker.me/).
+    -   The secondary colour (#0073CF) of the site was chosen as the direct compliment of the primary colour (#E96800) using [colourpicke.me](https://colorpicker.me/).

 -   Layout

     -   [This website](https://www.just-eat.ie/) and [this website](https://www.ubereats.com/ie) were used to inform the layout choices made.

+    -   The current state of the site includes 3 fake restaurants with a limited amount of food.
+As this is a proof of concept and not a final product, this was deemed to be enough content to portray the purpose and functionality of the site.

-    -   The restaurant phone number was purposely excluded from restaurant menu to encourage the user to order through TuckIn.
-Phone number is provided on the order confirmation page if a user needs to contact them about an order.
+    -   The restaurant phone numbers were purposely excluded from the restaurant menu to encourage the user to order through TuckIn, and not directly from the restaurant itself.
+The restaurant's phone number is provided on the order confirmation page if a user needs to contact them about an order.

     -   The footer was removed from the bag and checkout pages so as to minimise potential distractions that could prevent the user from completing an order.

     -   In a commercial setting, the logo would just read 'TuckIn' without the '- Dublin' ending.
-The '- Dublin' ending currently exists as part of a number of measures to ensure users know that the current state of the site only allows ordering from restaurants in Dublin.
+The '- Dublin' ending currently exists as part of a number of measures to ensure users know that the current state of the site only allows ordering from 'restaurants' in Dublin.

 -   Typography